Nekos-moe/docs/docs/images.md

 | tags | Array\<String\> | true |

 *Image can be up to 3 MB and must be a png or jpg/jpeg file   \
-*Artist can be up to 60 characters   \
+*Artist can be up to 60 characters long   \
-*Tags can be up to 50 characters and there cna be up to 80 tags
+*Tags can be up to 50 characters long and there can be up to 120 tags

 ```http
 POST /images